Ojibwe writing systems: Ojibwe syllabics

 The syllabary spread rapidly among speakers of Cree and Ojibwe and is now widely used by literate Ojibwe speakers in northern Ontario and Manitoba, with most other Ojibwe groups using alphabetically based orthographies, as discussed above.

 The syllabary is conventionally presented in a chart, but different renditions may present varying amounts of detail.

 The syllabary consists of (a) characters that represent a syllable consisting of a vowel without any preceding consonantal onset, written with a triangle rotated through four positions to represent the vowel qualities /e, i, o, a/; (b) characters that represent consonant-vowel syllables for the consonants /p t k tʃ m n s ʃ j/ combined with the four vowel qualities; (c) characters called finals that represent syllable-closing consonants both word-finally and word-internally; and (d) modifier characters for /h/ and /w/.

 The characters representing combinations of consonant plus vowel are rotated through four orientations, each representing one of the four primary vowels, /e i o a/.
 The syllabic characters are conventionally presented in a chart (see above) with characters organized into rows representing the value of the syllable onset and the columns representing vowel quality.

 A glottal stop or /h/ preceding a vowel is optionally written with a separate character ᐦ, as in ᐱᒪᑕᐦᐁ pimaatahe 'is skating'.

 The syllable-closing characters referred to as finals (called "terminations" by Evans, with "final" being a later terminological innovation), occur in both word-final, and, less frequently, word-internal positions.
 The finals are generally superscripted, but originally were printed or handwritten mid-line.
 There are two distinct sets of finals in use, a Western set and an Eastern set.
 The Western finals are accent-like in appearance and are unrelated to the other characters.
 The Eastern finals occur in four different forms.
 The more common form, the a-position finals, uses smaller versions of the characters for syllables containing the vowel /a/; the less common i-position sets use either smaller versions of the characters for syllables containing the vowel /i/ or their full height forms.
-Use of the i-position series is common in some communities particularly in handwriting.Fiero, Charles, 1985, p.
-96 The least common are those who use a mixture of a-position, i-position, and o-position series in their smaller version as finals, dependent on the word root.
+Use of the i-position series is common in some communities particularly in handwriting.
+The least common are those who use a mixture of a-position, i-position, and o-position series in their smaller version as finals, dependent on the word root.
 The Western finals were introduced in the earliest version of the syllabary and the Eastern finals were introduced in the 1860s.

 The examples in the table are cited from Neskantaga, Ontario (Lansdowne House), a community assigned to the Northwestern Ojibwe dialect.